MicrosoftDocs/dynamics-365-customer-engagement/ce/social-engagement/readme.md

 ### Can’t open links when you use the Social Selling Assistant from the Dynamics 365 for Customer Engagement for tablets app

-You can access the Social Selling Assistant app from both the Dynamics 365 for Customer Engagement web client and the Dynamics 365 for Customer Engagement for tablets app.
-However, for Dynamics 365 for Customer Engagement for tablets, the following restrictions apply:
+You can access the Social Selling Assistant app from both the Dynamics 365 for Customer Engagement web client and the tablets app.
+However, the following restrictions apply:

 -   Links contained in the social posts cannot be opened.
 As a workaround, use the **Copy to clipboard** action to copy the link to the post.
 Then paste